Hollywood Walk of Fame: Stagnation and revitalization

-Chamber member Johnny Grant is generally credited with resuscitating the Walk and establishing it as a significant tourist attraction.
-Beginning in 1968, Grant stimulated publicity by requiring each recipient personally attend their star unveiling.
-Grant later recalled that "it was tough to get people to come accept a star" until the neighborhood finally began its recovery in the 1980s.
-In 1980, Grant instituted a $2,500 fee for all new stars, payable by the entity nominating the recipient, to fund the Walk's upkeep.
-The fee has increased over time and was $85,000 as of 2025.
+In 1980, Johnny Grant was awarded a star for his television work, for which he took it upon himself to create a memorable ceremony.
+Impressed by his efforts, the Chamber and Grant agreed that he become Walk of Fame Committee chairman and that in this position he help resurrect the Walk.
+Grant stimulated the Walk's publicity by requiring each new recipient to personally attend their star unveiling; he later recalled that "it was tough to get people to come accept a star" due to the state of the neighborhood at the time.
+Grant also transformed the unveilings into media events commonly aired on nightly newscasts, and he instituted a $2,500 fee for each new star, to fund the Walk's upkeep.
+The fee has increased over time and was $85,000 as of 2026.

-Grant was awarded a star for his television work in 1980.
-In 2002, he received a second special-category star to acknowledge his role in improving and popularizing the Walk.
-He was also named chairman of the Selection Committee and Honorary Mayor of Hollywood, a ceremonial position previously held by Art Linkletter and Monty Hall, amongst others.
-Grant remained in both offices until his death in 2008.
-He also hosted the majority of the Walk's star unveilings during this time.
+In 2002, Grant received an Award of Excellence star to acknowledge his efforts to revitalize the neighborhood.
+He was also named chairman of the Selection Committee and Honorary Mayor of Hollywood, the latter a ceremonial position previously held by Art Linkletter and Monty Hall, amongst others.
+Grant held these positions until his death in 2008, by which point he had hosted more than 500 star unveilings and his name was considered synonymous with the Walk.
+After Grant's death, representative Diane Watson stated that "no name [is] more associated with Hollywood’s Walk of Fame than Johnny Grant" and today, the Chamber credits Grant's leadership with having "built the Walk into an international icon."

 Preservation and expansion

-In 1978, the city of Los Angeles designated the Hollywood Walk of Fame as Los Angeles Historic-Cultural Monument #194.
+The Hollywood Walk of Fame was designated Los Angeles Historic-Cultural Monument No. 194 on July 5, 1978.
 In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, and while the Walk was not included in the listing, it was mentioned as an element of "fine urban design".
-In 2010, the U.S. House of Representatives officially commended and congratulated the Walk on its 50th anniversary.